Post

 DynamoDB Design

-TablePartition KeySort KeyUse Case
+TablePartition KeySort KeyPurpose

-SessionsuserIdsessionIdInterview session data
+SessionsuserIdsessionIdInterview session data (questions, feedback, status)

-ProgressuserIdmoduleTypePer-module progress tracking
+ProgressuserIdmoduleTypePer-module progress (speaking, grammar, writing)

 S3 Audio Isolation